theNewDynamic/oregonsadventurecoast.com/content/event/annual-blackberry-arts-festival.md

 {{< spacer 50 >}}

-**This is a FREE event with activities centered on Central Avenue in downtown Coos Bay.** The festival is scheduled for August 24th and 25th this year.
+**This is a FREE event with activities centered on Central Avenue in downtown Coos Bay.** The festival is scheduled for August 23rd and 24th this year.

 {{< spacer 50 >}}